akinayoola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 12 is a script that prints all possible combinations of two letters, except oo. task 13 is a  script that prints a number with two decimal places, followed by a new line. task 4 is a script that lists environment variables.
+task 12 is a script that prints all possible combinations of two letters, except oo. task 13 is a  script that prints a number with two decimal places, followed by a new line. task 4 is a script that lists environment variables. task 3 is a script that counts the number of directories in the PATH.